Small-group, fully guided hiking experiences in Northern Italy. Choose your tour and your trip length– we handle the rest.

 We believe smaller groups allow for a more thoughtful experience, without worrying about logistics or planning.

-Hi I am Giovanni D’Ambrosio, I was born in southern Italy, near the sea, where natural beauty is simply part of everyday life.
-Yet from a young age, it was the mountains that captured my imagination.
+Hi I am Giovanni D’Ambrosio, I was born in Italy, where artistic and natural beauty are simply part of everyday life.
+From a young age, it was the mountains that captured my imagination.

-During childhood visits to the north with my family, I developed a deep fascination with alpine landscapes, mountain traditions, and the strong, authentic communities that live among those peaks.
+During childhood visits to the Alps with my family, I developed a deep fascination with the landscapes, mountain traditions, and the strong, authentic communities that live among those peaks.
 The Dolomites, in particular, left a lasting impression on me.
 Their dramatic, almost mystical beauty felt different– powerful, timeless, and deeply alive.
 Those early experiences never faded.

 Twenty-six years ago, I moved to the United States.
 Living abroad gave me a new perspective on my homeland.
 Distance has a way of sharpening appreciation.
 I began to see Italy, and especially the Dolomites, not as something familiar, but as something extraordinary.
 Over time, that childhood admiration evolved into a lasting bond.
 I came to understand the Dolomites not only as a breathtaking natural wonder, but as a place rich with culture, history, and human stories, where every village, trail, and mountain face carries meaning.